abidueiro/docker-wordpress-alpine/README.md

 The full Dockerfile is available on my [GitHub account](https://github.com/ViBiOh/docker-php/blob/master/Dockerfile).

     docker run -d \
-      --name wordpress \
+      --name php \
-      --link wordpress_mysql:db \
+      --link mysql:db \
-      --link wordpress_mail:smtp \
+      --link mail:smtp \
       -e SMTP_URL=smtp \
       -e SMTP_PORT=1025 \
-      -l traefik.port=1080 \
-      -l traefik.frontend.passHostHeader=true \
-      --volumes-from wordpress_volumes \
+      --volumes-from wordpress \
       vibioh/php:latest

 Some explanations are welcome:

-* `--link wordpress_mysql:db` option is the most interesting one.
+* `--link mysql:db` option is the most interesting one.
 Our MySql container doesn't expose any port to the outside world and even if, we don't want to manage its IP.
-So we link the container `wordpress_mysql` to our new container with the name `db`.
+So we link the container `mysql` to our new container with the name `db`.
 What Docker does is to modify the `/etc/hosts` to match container's ip to the given alias.

 ## Configuring Wordpress